reflexer-labs/geb-rrfm-calculators/src/test/fuzz/README.md

 Seed: 636739298399007764

-### Set Noise to 1 should stop the controller
+### Setting noise to 1 should stop the controller

 Set noise barrier to 1 (constructor) and set the fuzzComputeRate to public. assertion in fuzzComputeRate: failed!💥
   Call sequence:
     fuzzComputeRate(0,57996469705568727824378470337833482309739182121093,0)

 Issue?
-Not stopping the PI, it does change with Noise set to 1. document as valid
+Not stopping the PI, it does change with noise set to 1.
+Document as valid

 ### Fuzz the KP/Ki (huge values - > overflow/underflow bounds)

 Turn on scramble params (set it to public), and use the math libraries on the fuzz directory.

 assertion in fuzzKpKi: failed!💥